jesuispy/Google-Cloud-Professional-Cloud-DevOps-Engineer-Exam-Prep-Sheet/README.md

 ![GCP Net](images/Cloud.png)

 This exam is not for the faint for heart.
-Think stacjdriver on crack.
+Think stackdriver on crack.
 But you want to be an SRE so no problem :rage2:
 &nbsp;
 &nbsp;